“Knowing others is intelligence;

 In At Least Bias Is Bipartisan: A Meta-Analytic Comparison of Partisan Bias in Liberals and Conservatives, published at the Social Science Research Network (SSRN), evidence shows that liberals, as much as conservatives, are prone to partisan bias – that is, showing rapid, easy acceptance of evidence that supports their existing beliefs – and that they are just as motivated to avoid hearing viewpoints that differ from their own.
 Unfortunately, if I write something that I don’t necessarily strongly believe in, and if I provide a very convincing case for it, I’m likely to be seen as fraternizing with one side or the other.

 Complexity theorists should avoid polarized thinking.
 This is because while Complex systems are unpredictable, even in principle, they are ultimately constrained by order-generating rules that under-gird a number of wildly different social, biological and economic systems in the same way.
 Power laws, for example, a hallmark of Complexity science, emerge in everything from the metabolic rate of mammals to the scaling of urban centers.
+Is a city just a “great big whale?”.
+Possibly, according to Geoffrey West.
 Valuable insights such as these are simply not possible without a proclivity toward interdisciplinary thinking.

 This is not to say that somehow Complexity theorists are more objective than pundits on either side of the political power spectrum (Melanie Mitchell, highly regarded Complexity theorist, who has worked at the Santa Fe Institute and Los Alamos National Laboratory, is clearly a Liberal), but that because of the nature of the systems they study—Complex systems are characterized by components which interact in multiple ways and follow local rules, meaning there is no reasonable higher instruction to define the various possible interactions—they must be much more familiar with opposing view points than do scientists studying in more isolated fields.